 - Reece’s Peanut Butter Cups (Optional)

-Following that add the; coconut flour, eggs, honey, cocoa powder and stevia to a food processor and blend until the batter is smooth.
-Add the buttermilk and again process the batter for 2-3 minutes.
+Following that add the coconut flour, eggs, honey, cocoa powder and stevia to a food processor and blend until the batter is smooth.
+Add the buttermilk and baking powder, and again process the batter for 2-3 minutes.

-Now grease two 5′ cake tins with a small amount of butter and equally fill both of the cake tin’s half way.
-Hit the tins firmly on a counter to remove any air bubbles from the mixture and pop them into the oven at 175c for 25 minutes.
+Now grease two 7′ cake tins with a small amount of butter and equally fill both of the cake tin’s half way.
+Hit the tins firmly on a counter to remove any air bubbles from the mixture and pop them into the oven at 160c (fan assisted for 25-30minutes.

 Now that your cakes are cooled you can decorate.
 To decorate: Spread a layer of peanut butter on one cake, the other with the jam and then sandwich together.
 Try not to add too much filling, otherwise the cakes will slide.
 Now do the same to the top of the cake with the rest of the peanut butter and decorate with peanut butter cups, chocolate chips or whatever you fancy.

-Enjoy and if you do make any of my recipes be sure to tag me on Instagram: Happy.Hungry.Healthy.
-Hashtag: #TheHungryWelshGirl.
+Enjoy and if you do make any of my recipes be sure to tag me on Instagram: TheHungryWelshGirl.
 I would really love to see what you create.

 Also, please show the love by sharing to social media or Pinterest, by clicking on the links below.